 Words are not trivial.
 It’s the basis of emotions.
 Of course, instrumental music might be helpful when you’re lost for words.
 I like the idea but sometimes you don’t feel right.
 The challenge would be to keep emotions in a habitable zone.
 For example, if the Earth’s distance to the Sun was not the right one, life would never have been possible.

 A habitable zone is the range of orbits around a star within which a planetary surface can support liquid water given sufficient atmospheric pressure.
 If I try to translate, I would come up with that definition.
 A bad emotion would be one that leaves you thirsty.
-Remember the doctor advised to drink 2 litres of water everyday.
+Remember the doctor advised to drink 2 liters of water every day.

 Context is critical and details make up a good story.
 The next angle is about intense efforts and their return on investment.